|Fishing Reel Identification & Maintenance|

 Instead of being made with a ratchet anti-reverse, they are made using a anti-reversing roller bearing, which eliminates some internal parts, but at the same time this then also has no provision for a clicker for you trollers who may want to use it on a Kokanee rod.

-Most of these reels will have some sort of quick access to the brake system and/or changing spools.
+Many of these reels will have some sort of quick access to the brake system and/or changing spools.
 This is usually by rotating part of the sideplate which is opposite the crank handle, which allows it to then be readily removed.
 To do this, some require loosening one thumbscrew, while others just by rotating this tight fitting sideplate.
+The older models do not have this feature.
+And technology has changed so fast on these small models that, even on well known brands, replacement parts may not be available if more than a few years old.

 Tip for this reel.
-It is advised here that you DO NOT even consider tearing one of these apart, other than to remove the sideplate and spool.
-Consider this, IF IT IS SMALL AND COMPLICATED, THEN THERE WILL BE A LOT OF SMALL PARTS INSIDE THAT HAVE TO BE REASSEMBLED PRECISLEY.
-How many of you would consider trying to repair your wrist watch?
+It is advised here that you DO NOT even consider tearing one of these apart, (especially just to see how it is made) other than to remove the sideplate and spool, if so equiped.
+Consider this, IF IT IS SMALL AND COMPLICATED, THEN THERE WILL BE A LOT OF SMALL PARTS INSIDE THAT HAVE TO BE REASSEMBLED PRECISLEY, that you may not have seen before they fell out.
+How many of you would consider trying to repair your own wrist watch?

 In the photo below is shown a Okuma Calera left hand version on the left, and on the right, the right hand Ambassadeur Black Max mentioned above.
 Both of these are low end Chinese reels retailing in the $50 to $75 range.
 However do not be swayed by the label on the Ambassadeur that is printed "Swedish Engineered", but it is actually made in China.